chinh7/slate/source/payment.md

 ### invoice_status:
 * payment_awaited: An invoice starts with this state, waiting for payment.
-* payment_detected: Payment is detected in the Bitcoin network but not 100% confirmed.
+* payment_detected: Payment is detected in the bitcoin network but not 100% confirmed.
 * payment_confirmed: Payment is confirmed and fully received.
 * payment_expired: Payment hasn't been detected 30 minutes since invoice was created.